Amerikansk præsidentvalg

 In order to be able to take the place of President of the United States, it is therefore required that you have the majority of the electoral votes.
 The presidential candidates are fighting for 538 electoral votes, and 270 are therefore required to win the election.

 There is no doubt that the Danish coverage of American elections has changed a lot since the country elected its first leader.
-From newspaper articles and short analyses to comprehensive reports with colorful images.
+From newspaper articles and short analyses to comprehensive reports with colourful images.
 We don't know who will win the election, but we do know that it will probably not be difficult to stay updated.